 At the visitor centre there is a 2km looped walk which offers panoramic views of Achill Island and the Nephin Beg mountain range.
 This is a trail accessible to all and introduces sections of board walk, a very mild incline and a pond dipping pool.
-This remains open throughout the night even when the visitor centre is closed.
+Please be aware that this is a Class 3 trail as per the Sports Ireland classification system, and is uneven in places and includes water bars that are designed to keep water off the trail, so please watch your step.
+The trail remains open throughout the night even when the visitor centre is closed.

 The road to access the Letterkeen Loop walks is situated 1 km out of Newport on the Mulranny side.
 The turn is marked with a series of small signposts on a single pole which include signs for the Letterkeen Loop, Bangor Trail and the Marine Institute.
 Continue up this road for 10km until you reach a fork in the road, take the left marked with a sign for the Letterkeen Loop.

 A carpark, picnic benches and open bothy are located at the beginning of the walks.
 Note: There are no toilet facilities at this location

 Vary’s Loop (2.5 km) Duration of walk: Approx. 45mins

 Fitness level: Easy

 Bothy Loop (5 km, BLUE marker) Duration of walk: Approx. 1.5 hours